Is your child repeating letters or syllables when they speak? Do they pause for too long between their words?

 When to Seek Help From Your Speech Therapist

-While there is no one ideal time to seek help for stuttering, it is recommended to do so if the stuttering persists for 6 months.
+While there is no one ideal time to seek help and speech therapy for stuttering, it is recommended to do so if the stuttering persists for 6 months.
 There may be times when your child may not stutter for a week, only for it to come back a few days later.
-Look for signs of persistent stuttering overtime.
+Look for signs of persistent stuttering overtime to determine if speech therapy if necessary.

 Stuttering may be a tricky concern as it can both be a normal developmental occurrence, or a more severe speech problem.
 Full assessment varies from child to child, so it’s best to seek help when you notice a persistent stutter.